How I designed an easy diy outdoor living wall

 We are adding the frame for the structure.

-Once the frame was completed, I stained the plywood with Minwax Early American stain and the outside frame with Minwax Ebony a black to add some contrast.
+Once the frame was completed, I stained the plywood (inside)with Minwax Early American stain and the frame with Minwax Ebony, which is black, to add some contrast.

 I will probably add another coat in the fall.